Deploying Jobs

 How They Relate

 The decorator is built on top of submit.
-Under the hood, @anycloud.function() calls Client.submit() with your image plus a bootstrap script that clones your repo.
-The image builder (anycloud.Image / anycloud build) is a convenience for creating the Docker images that either workflow consumes.
+Under the hood, @anycloud.function() calls Client.submit() with your image plus a bootstrap script that clones your repo at the exact commit.
+Either way, you build and push the image yourself — locally or in GitHub Actions (recommended for repeatable builds) — and anycloud pulls it from the registry to run.

 Environment & CI